Installing and running MIRACL

 $ cd MIRACL

-Build the latest MIRACL image using the build script we provide:
+Build the latest MIRACL image using the installation script we provide:

 Error

 Make sure that the script can be executed.
-If it can’t and you are the owner of the file, use chmod u+x build.sh to make it executable.
-Prefix with sudo if you are not the owner of the file or change permissions for g and/or o.
+If it can’t and you are the owner of the file, use chmod u+x install.sh to make it executable.
+Prefix the chmod command with sudo if you are not the owner of the file or change permissions for g and/or o.

 Once the image has successfully been built, run the container using Docker Compose: